Grand Central Terminal in Brief:

 It's the place to meet on your way to and through New York City, but there's more to Grand Central than train tracks.
 (It's not called "Grand" for nothing.)

-The terminal, a thruway for millions of commuters every week, offers many a chance to conjure up to romance of train travel.
-Built in 1913 and recently revitalized with shops and restaurants, Grand Central holds many secrets that you only need to look closely to see.
+The terminal, a thruway for millions of commuters every week, offers many a chance to conjure up the romance of train travel.
+Built in 1913 and revitalized with shops and restaurants in the early 2000s, Grand Central holds many secrets that you only need to look closely to see.

 Atop the station is Campbell Apartment, '30s tycoon John W. Campbell's hideaway office and a luxurious escape from the bustle below.
-For great dining views, check out Michael Jordan's Steak House on the west side of the concourse and Metrazur on the east.
+For great dining views, check out Michael Jordan's: The Steak House NYC on the west side of the concourse.
+You can also try Grand Central Oyster Bar to experience a classic NYC spot.

 Below the tracks are levels of shopping and dining-from clothiers to florists to souvenir shops.
-And often in Vanderbilt Hall are visiting art exhibits and other events.
+And often in Vanderbilt Hall visiting art exhibits and other events take place.